 When Colin arrived in Lockhart, he saw a real need for the school to reconnect with the community.
 He drew on local knowledge, and school attendance has increased from 72 % to somewhere in the mid 80s.
 He’s clearly very popular with his students, something he ascribes to their thirst for learning.

 While he’s relatively knew to Lockhart River, Colin’s passion for indigenous education goes back at least a decade.
-Click on the audio player below to meet COLIN TROYHAN.
+Listen to my interview with Colin Troyahn.

 For the record, our broadcast from Lockhart River went without a hitch.
 We slept well that night in the teacher house, and had a visit from a lively horse very keen on some mangoes that had fallen from a tree in the yard.

 Lockhart is a small community surrounded by beautiful country.
-Lovely stretches of coast, the stunning Iron Range National Park, the challenging water crossing on Frenchman’s Track, and the amazing Portland Roads, of which you can read in my next post.
+Lovely stretches of coast, the stunning Iron Range National Park, the challenging water crossing on Frenchman’s Track, and the amazing Portland Roads and Chili Beach.

 For those with a technical curiosity, we get our radio signal out via a small but expensive mojo box.
 It connects to the mobile phone network via 3G, converts our voices into data and sends that via the Internet back to Cairns.
 Another mojo box there decodes the data, turns it back into voice and sends it out on the ABC Far North radio network.